 - International Student Welcome Leader (ISW)

 - Peer Mentor for English 83 ad 197

 They perform all three duties simultaneously.
 The peer mentor training and team building activities start during spring semester when leaders meet monthly to participate into connecting activities.

 They also attend a 1-credit course to prepare them to be a peer mentor.

-They receive Global Ambassador training during first week of classes to become Global Programs office ambassador and represent study abroad. iSOL training takes place in July and focuses on preparing to execute International Student Orientation (ISO).
+They receive Global Ambassador training during first week of classes to become Global Programs office ambassador and represent study abroad.
+ISW Leader training takes place in July and focuses on preparing to execute International Student Welcome (ISW).

-As a part of the International Student Orientation Team, International Student Orientation Leaders play a key role in providing a quality transitional experience for all incoming first-year students through the International Student Orientation (ISO) program.
-International Orientation Leaders assist welcoming new Penn State students as well as their parents and family members by introducing the campus and its resources and acting as a representative of The Pennsylvania State University.
+As a part of the International Student Welcome Team, International Student Welcome Leaders play a key role in providing a quality transitional experience for all incoming first-year students through the International Student Welcome (ISW) program.
+International Welcome Leaders assist welcoming new Penn State students as well as their parents and family members by introducing the campus and its resources and acting as a representative of The Pennsylvania State University.

 The PAGLN program includes many personal and professional development opportunities to enhance leadership and communication skills, intercultural competency, and diversity IQ.
 The program provides networking opportunities and contributes to creating great memories and friendships while helping students to become impactful members of Penn State community.